COLLEGE OF AGRICULTURE & HUMAN ECOLOGY

 The Angelo & Jennette Volpe Library is a hub for learning resources on campus.
 With

-study spaces, tutoring options, research resources and assistance and the university’s
+study spaces, tutoring, research materials, and the university’s archives and special

 Honors is an academic program with a mission to provide smaller, in-depth classes